musadiqpeerzada/portfolio/data/blog/clean-code.md

 ### Make Meaningful Distinctions

 We often introduce unnecessary complexity by trying to overcome language constraints, like naming variables too similarly or using unconventional spellings to differentiate them, like using "listt" because "list" is a keyword.
-Even sometimes if we need two different things in our code to have different names but you run out of ideas, we might end up slightly changing one name in a way that doesn't make sense, like misspelling it on purpose.
+Even sometimes if we need two different things in our code to have different names but run out of ideas, we might end up slightly changing one name in a way that doesn't make sense, like misspelling it on purpose.
 This can lead to weird situations where fixing the spelling stops the code from working.
 It's not enough to just add random numbers or extra words to make the names different for the computer; the names should also clearly show how they're different to anyone reading the code.
-Using names like "a1", "a2", etc., doesn't help at all because they don't tell you anything about what the variable is for.
+Using names like "a1", "a2", etc., doesn't help at all because they don't tell anything about what the variable is for.
 It's much clearer if we use names which give information about the variable or function.
 Apart from this, adding words that don't help distinguish, like "Info" or "Data" to a name, don't help either.
 It's like adding "the" or "an" to apple but it is still the same apple.
 Functions named "get_active_users", "get_active_users_data", and "get_active_users_info" don't tell anything about what each one does differently.

 ### Use Pronounceable Names